Skip to Content

 Boasting a vibrant spectrum of organic, biodynamic, and conventional wines, the region is known in particular for its Pinot Noir.
 Because of Cromwell’s dry, arid landscape, the pinot noir vine does particularly well, and wines from this area are quite distinctive.

-Whether it’s fruity and aromatic wine you’re after, or if you prefer earthy undertones and notes of dark fruit – capture it all inside your glass in Cromwell.
+Whether it’s a fruity and aromatic wine you’re after, or if you prefer earthy undertones and notes of dark fruit – you can capture it all inside your glass in Cromwell.
+After reading this, you may or may not have discovered one of my (not-so-secret) reasons for coming back to Cromwell in summertime!

 Dotted all around Lake Dunstan is a series of unique boutique wineries.
 And in between are a series of lush vineyards stretching as far as the eye can see.
 All in one afternoon, you can visit Wooing Tree, Misha’s Vineyard, Georgetown, Aurum Wines, Scott Base, Domaine-Thompson, and more.